A remark on certain restricted plane partitions and crystal melting model: The generating functions of certain plane partitions

 We will also study the case that some of $L,N,M$ go to infinity.
-As that case, unless corresponding $\lambda,\mu,\nu$ are empty partitions, the $|\pi|$ is infinite, and then $q^{|\pi|}$ makes no sense.
+In that case, unless corresponding $\lambda,\mu,\nu$ are empty partitions, the size $|\pi|$ is infinite, and then $q^{|\pi|}$ makes no sense since the power is infinite.
 Thus, we will consider the following substitution (see equation (3.14) in \cite{ORV}).
-Here, we take that all of $L,N,M$ go to infinity as an example (one can similarly deal with the cases that only one or two of $L,N,M$ go to infinity).
+Here, we take that all $L,N,M$ go to infinity as an example (one can similarly deal with the cases that only one or two of $L,N,M$ go to infinity).
 In this case, the corresponding partition function is defined by

 The above limit exists (see equation (3.14) in \cite{ORV}).
-And the above limit can also be directly regarded as an ordinary generating function weighted by a kinds of modified size of infinite diagonal plane partitions.
+Moreover, the above limit can also be directly regarded as an ordinary generating function weighted by a kind of modified size of infinite diagonal plane partitions.
 For that, we define

 In this case, the size of each plane partition in $\tilde{\mathcal{P}}^{\infty,\infty,\infty}_{\lambda,\mu,\nu}$ is infinite so long as one of $\lambda,\mu,\nu$ is not the empty partition.
 So we need to define the modified size of plane partitions in $\tilde{\mathcal{P}}^{\infty,\infty,\infty}_{\lambda,\mu,\nu}$ to make sense of $q^{|\pi|}$ and the corresponding partition function.
 For each $\pi\in\tilde{\mathcal{P}}^{\infty,\infty,\infty}_{\lambda,\mu,\nu}$, there exists sufficient large integer $K>0$ such that